madkarmaa/Raid-Bot/README.md

 Deletes all roles and channels, changes the server name, and creates random channels where it mentions **@everyone**.

-Your Discord ID, that you also got asked for when running the script, is used by the bot to make sure that other users can't interact with it.
+Your [**Discord ID**](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-), that you also got asked for when running the script, is used by the bot to make sure that other users can't interact with it.

 ### **nukestop**